tryingsomestuff/Minic/README.md

 This can be done using the given git submodule or by hand.
 To use EGT just specify syzygyPath in the command line or using the GUI option.

 ## How to run
 add the command line option "-xboard" to go to xboard/winboard mode or -uci for UCI.
-If not option is given Minic will default to use UCI protocol.
+If not option is given Minic will **default to use UCI protocol**.
 Please note that if you want to force specific option from command line instead of using protocol option, you **have** to first specific protocol as the first command line argument.
 For instance `minic -uci -quiet 0` will give a verbose Minic using uci.

 Other available options (depending on compilation option, see definition.hpp) are mainly for development or debug purpose.
 They do not start the protocol loop.
 Here is an incompleted list :